garrandall/popular-music-data/tracks/ready-or-not-after-7.md

 (Verse 2)
-I'll give you my heart, my soul, my time, my love is a fountain I will be your earth, ooh, and all that you need for And even more
+I'll give you my heart, my soul, my time, my love is a fountain I will be your earth, oh and all that you need for
+And even more
 'Cause girl I love you more than words can show
 My love is pure